floydhub/floyd-docs/docs/faq.md

 4. Right click on the menu bar, and select "Edit", and then "Paste"
 5. Then press "Enter"

 You should be able to login successfully now.
+If it's still not working, please give it a try on powershell.

 ## Running Experiments